gh-andre/KeePassFont/README.md

       git cherry-pick keepass-2-47-0..12345678

+  If the first commit has conflicts, you will need to cherry-pick changes individually.
 * Trying to cherry-pick font size changes from the previous branch would be quite error-prone, given how Visual Studio maintains form layout in the source, so font size changes should be applied manually at this